 So, How Long Does It Take A Dog To Digest Food?

 According to PetMD, a dog can digest a meal in 8 to 10 hours.
-However, the time can vary from 4 to 12 hours depending on a dog's breed, size, body weight, health status, and diet, among other factors like water consumption and health status.
+However, the time can vary from 4 to 12 hours depending on a dog's breed, size, body weight and diet, among other factors like water consumption and overall health status.

 Dogs with illnesses or pre-existing conditions won’t have predictable digestive systems for obvious reasons.
 Water consumption alongside diet also plays a critical role.
 Dogs digest wet dog food faster than dry dog food.